facundoolano/feedi/README.md

 ```

 Copy the href url and use it to add a new RSS feed in feedi.

+### Reddit feeds

+Reddit exposes public pages as RSS feeds by appending `.rss` to the URL, for example `https://www.reddit.com/r/selfhosted.rss` or `www.reddit.com/user/someuser.rss`.

+Additionally, authenticated users have access to RSS feeds for private account pages: the front page, saved links, message inbox, etc. Links can be found [here](https://www.reddit.com/prefs/feeds/).
+feedi uses special purpose feed parsers both for reddit listing messages and links, and for the user inbox.

 ### Kindle device support (experimental)